 - The DEFINE DATA PARAMETER block is represented by a private field matching the type of the referenced PDA.
 Note that for data areas, the default name mapping includes an "Area" suffix.
-This is because data areas commonly contain a group item of the same name as the area, which would otherwise cause clashes.
-An alias import is used so that only the "clean" name is actually used in code. - The DataAreas property returns all areas set up via DEFINE DATA, which allows the framework to apply proper initialization and parameter matching behind the scenes. - Region markers are used so that at maintenance time, large sections of the migrated application can be easily collapsed in the IDE.

-- The mapping for the PERFORM statement uses a reference to the method created for the DEFINE SUBROUTINE, instead of calling it directly.
-This allows the framework to apply pre/post processing around the method call behind the scenes (e.g. handling ESCAPEs, updating system variables, ...). - The default mapping for field names is used; this converts "#GREETING" to "Greeting", because '#' is not a valid identifier component in C#.
+This is because data areas commonly contain a group item of the same name as the area, which would otherwise cause clashes. - The getDataAreas() method returns all areas set up via DEFINE DATA, which allows the framework to apply proper initialization and parameter matching behind the scenes. - The mapping for the PERFORM statement uses a reference to the method created for the DEFINE SUBROUTINE, instead of calling it directly.
+This allows the framework to apply pre/post processing around the method call behind the scenes (e.g. handling ESCAPEs, updating system variables, ...). - The default mapping for field names is used; this converts "#GREETING" to "xgreeting", because '#' is not a valid identifier component in Java.

 3.4.
-Additional Examples
+Additional examples

-Our extended Natural to C# Transformation Research Paper delves deeper into the main challenges of migrating Natural to C#, with examples of C# equivalents of transformed Natural code, with the tools configured to their current defaults which produce OO-style C# code, with many other mappings and configurations possible.

-A more comprehensive program sample is also provided.
+Our extended Natural to Java Transformation Research Paper delves deeper into the main challenges of Natural to Java migration, with examples of Java equivalents of converted Natural code, with the tools configured to their current defaults which produce OO-style Java code, with many other mappings and configurations possible.
+Next to the short code snippets like the one above, a more comprehensive program sample is also provided.

 Further examples include Natural loop statements, data items, the different types of basic control flow, and REINPUT and RETRY statements.

-Request the Natural to C# Transformation Research Paper at info@astadia.com.
+Request the Natural to Java Transformation Research Paper at info@astadia.com.